John Cannon (racing driver)

 He was inducted into the Canadian Motorsport Hall of Fame in 1993.
-It is widely thought that had Cannon entered the sport seriously at an early age, he might have had a significant F1 career.
 His son Michael has built a career as a race engineer.
 During the 2006 season at Forsythe Racing in the Champ Car World Series Michael was race engineer for A. J. Allmendinger.

-Ever active, Cannon died in New Mexico, USA, from injuries received in the crash of an experimental aircraft.
+Cannon died on October 18, 1999, after the kit plane he was piloting crashed near Quemado, New Mexico.